 Neuschwanstein Castle is located in Bavaria and is one of the most visited castles in Germany.
 This fairy-tale castle was built by King Ludwig II in 1886.
 It was built as a recreational home unlike other castles that were built for defence purposes.
-It is the most beautiful castle in the world and has been an inspiration for Disney’s sleeping beauty castle.
+It is the most beautiful and one of the biggest castles in the world and has been an inspiration for Disney’s sleeping beauty castle.
 It is the largest castle in Germany and is built in an area of 65,000 square feet.
 It is perched on a high hill and its highest tower reaches upto 213 ft.

 Location: Neuschwansteinstraße 20, 87645 Hohenschwangau, Bavaria, Germany

 Entry Fee: INR 2000